MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/management-tools/resource-kit-tools.md

 ### <a name="requirements"></a>Requisitos

-A ferramenta Monitor de serviço de política de largura de banda deve ser executado em um computador que faz parte do Skype para a topologia de servidor de negócios.
+A ferramenta de monitoração do serviço de política de largura de banda precisa ser executada em um computador que faça parte da topologia do Skype for Business Server.

 ### <a name="summary"></a>Resumo